-Debbie Reynolds, adorable, mischievous, and uncommonly likeable, she’s the kind of girl you’d want to be friends with (or possibly bring home to mother).
+Debbie Reynolds was adorable, mischievous, and uncommonly likeable; the kind of girl you’d want to be friends with (or possibly bring home to mother).
 A girl next door with a spirited core, Debbie never seemed like the kind of girl who could be pushed around.
 She’s a youthful ingenue with an intense inner strength and an often impish sense of humor.
 Not to mention being a talented musical comedy star, she, also, brought an earnest sincerity to each of her roles, no matter what the genre.

-FYI: I chose the order of my Debbie Reynolds top ten by considering each film's importance in Debbie’s overall career, the size/importance of her role in them, and their overall popularity today as evidenced by their ratings on sites like, IMDB, Netflix, and Rotten Tomatoes.
+I chose the order of my Debbie Reynolds top ten by considering each film's importance in Debbie’s overall career, the size/importance of her role in them, and their overall popularity today as evidenced by their ratings on sites like, IMDB, Netflix, and Rotten Tomatoes.
 Naturally, feel free to watch them in any order you like (this is merely a recommended top ten).
 You might watch them in the order listed here, chronologically (like I did), or in a way that corresponds with your own movie tastes.
-If you discover your favorite Debbie Reynolds film is missing, feel free to post a comment explaining why you would recommend it.

 Considered by many to be the greatest movie musical of all time, Singin’ in the Rain is, certainly, the pinnacle of the Hollywood dream factory.
 Set in the 1920’s during the film industry’s awkward transition to sound, the film stars Gene Kelly as Don Lockwood, one half of successful screen duo, Lockwood and Lamont.
 Although Don is well equipped to make the transition from silent film to sound, his leading lady, Lina Lamont (played by a brilliant Jean Hagen), has a voice that could shatter glass.
 Now forced to jump on the sound bandwagon, the studio has to figure out how to release a Lockwood and Lamont talkie without ruining the stars' careers.
 Then Don meets Kathy Seldon (played by Debbie), an aspiring actress who manages to charm and insult him so thoroughly over the course of one evening that he can’t seem to forget her.
 When he, finally, runs across the feisty Kathy again, Don soon realizes she might just be the key to saving "Lockwood and Lamont".
 Without a doubt, Singin’ in the Rain is the film that Debbie is best remembered for and there's good reason for it.
 Written around the songbook of Nacio Herb Brown and Arthur Freed, the film’s meticulously researched script is just as strong as its classic score (complete with loving winks to the more ridiculous aspects of 1920’s Hollywood).
 And of course, Debbie is utterly charming as Kathy, while, also, managing to hold her own in the film's complicated dance sequences (despite her lack of dance training at the time).
 In fact, she worked so hard while filming the famous “Good Morning” number, her feet bled.
 But, the final sequence looks so effortless, you'd never know it.